darrenteohwy/Power-BI-Beginner-Projects/README.md

 # Power BI Dashboard Portfolio

 This repository contains the two PowerBI Projects that was done in conjunction with the youtube tutorial by Luke Barousse for PowerBI Beginners.
+It also includes other YouTube project tutorials done for practice.

 ---